cindyxmiao/blog/_posts/2024-06-08-farewell-but-not-farewell.md

 ---
 title: "I’m graduated!
 Farewell but not farewell"
-summary: "In my last post on this blog, I will be responding to my earlier post 'What Does Success Look Like?', summarizing the stats of the blog since its inception in 2019, and discussing the end of this blog and transitioning to a new blog!"
+summary: "In my last post on this blog, I will be responding to my earlier post: What Does Success Look Like, summarizing the stats of the blog since its inception in 2019, and discussing the end of this blog and transitioning to a new blog!"
 permalink: /farewell-but-not-farewell/
-emoji: "em-shamrock"
+emoji: "em-sunny"
 ---
-___

 ### Graduation and goals